 Despite the steadiness of the statistics, the total synaptic current results from a considerably irregular synaptic activity, and hence fluctuates all the time.
-Neurons on the presynaptic side emit spikes spontaneously at a frequency of a few spikes s-1 and the neocortical connectivity is rather high [approximately 104 synapses per neuron (Abeles 1991)].
+Neurons on the presynaptic side emit spikes spontaneously at a frequency of a few spikes s^{-1} and the neocortical connectivity is rather high [approximately 104 synapses per neuron (Abeles 1991)].
 As a consequence, during the interval between two successive spikes, every neuron integrates hundreds of excitatory and inhibitory postsynaptic potentials that arrive at random times.
 If the spike activities of the presynaptic neurons are statistically independent (see METHODS) then the resulting total synaptic conductance can be described as a random walk with a Gaussian distribution and finite time correlation length determined by the time development of unitary synaptic events [an Ornstein-Uhlenbeck process (Tuckwell 1988)].
 Interestingly in vitro neocortical neurons produce in vivo-like activity when noisy current waveforms are injected (Destexhe et al. 2001; Mainen and Sejnowski 1995), and there is some preliminary indirect evidence, based on the analysis of the distribution of the membrane potential recorded intracellularly in vivo, that somatic currents could be modeled as an Ornstein-Uhlenbeck process (Destexhe and Paré 1999, 2000).
-The total synaptic current is also approximately Gaussian (Amit and Tsodyks 1992) (also see DISCUSSION and the APPENDIX) and, for fast synaptic currents (AMPA or GABA_A), the time correlation that are supposedly relevant when the cell is embedded in a large network of interconnected neurons, as it would be in in vivo conditions.
-The guidelines for selecting the relevant features were dictated by the theoretical framework developed in the last decade to study the dynamic properties of networks of integrate-and-fire neurons (see Gerstner and Kistler 2002 for a review).
-This approach was already successful in relating single neuron properties to several in vivo phenomena (Amit and Tsodyks 1991; Brunel 2000b) like the omnipresent spontaneous activity (Amit and Brunel 1997) or the persistent, selective delay activity observed in many areas of the cortex in behaving animals (Amit and Brunel 1997; Wang 2001; Yakovlev et al. 1998).
-In both cases the recorded spike activity is sustained throughout long intervals: low, spontaneous activity is always present, whereas elevated delay activity can last ≤30s (Fuster 1995).
-During these intervals the statistics of the total synaptic input are likely to be stationary or quasi-stationary, that is, to vary on time scales that are much longer than the "reaction" time (Gerstner and Kistler 2002) of the assembly of neurons.
+The total synaptic current is also approximately Gaussian (Amit and Tsodyks 1992) (also see DISCUSSION and the APPENDIX) and, for fast synaptic currents (AMPA or GABA_A), the time correlation length is short compared with other inherent time constants of the neuron (e.g., the membrane time constant).
+As a consequence the total input current is practically white noise and can be fully characterized by its average m_I and SD s_I .

-^{}A. Rauch and G. La Camera contributed equally to this work.
 Address for reprint requests: S. Fusi, Institute of Physiology, University of Bern, Bühlplatz 5, 3012 Bern, Switzerland (E-mail: fusi@cns.unibe.ch).